t3moses/Crews/README.txt

 sailors available.txt: name,06-06,06-13,06-20,06-28,07-04,07-11,07-19,07-25,08-01,08-09,08-15,08-22,08-30,09-05
 sailor histories.txt: name,06-06,06-13,06-20,06-28,07-04,07-11,07-19,07-25,08-01,08-09,08-15,08-22,08-30,09-05

-The authoritative list of event dates is taken from the boats available.txt file.
+The list of event dates is a constant.

 The boats ... files contain a row for each boat.
 The sailors ... files contain a row for each sailor.